ScottWe/solidity-1/tutorials/5_client_data.md

 }
 ```

-The `Read_Map_` and `Write_Map_` are used to read from and write to mappings.
-We
-chose to use structures and methods over C-style arrays for two reasons.
-First,
-C-style arrays do not permit for statically sized, multi-dimensional arrays,
-whereas structures can easily encode any statically sized data type.
-Second, the
-use of the `Read_Map_` and `Write_Map_` allow for SmartACE to easily instrument
+By wrapping mapping accesses in function calls, SmartACE can easily instrument
-mapping accesses.
-We will see in the next tutorial that write instrumentation
+all mapping accesses.
+We will see in a future tutorial how write instrumentation
-allows us to reason locally about global mapping sums.
+allows us to reason locally about sums across mappings.

 #### Instrumenting the Model